-The WBC 2018 continues the excellent tradition.
+The WBC 2021 continues the excellent tradition, however now with enhanced time control, namely 1 min + 1 s per player (with Fischer increment).
 The tournament will determine who is currently the best on the planet at one-minute gomoku as well as help popularise gomoku in general and let many people fulfil their competitive instinct and experience strong emotions to spice up their lives.